 The show centers around Teresa Mendoza, a girl living a glamorous life in Mexico until her drug-runner boyfriend is killed.
 Soon, she finds herself running and fighting for her life.
 Queen of the South follows Teresa on her journey to self-discovery and independence as she overcomes all of the difficulties that life throws at her.

 The most captivating part of Queen of the South is the in-depth character development.

 This is evident when Teresa transforms from a trophy wife to a strong, self-reliant woman.
 We see her struggle through devastating circumstances and discover her strength, which is universally relatable, even though being a drug trafficker’s girlfriend likely isn’t.

-Additionally, the show has a remarkably talented cast, including Alice Braga, Veronica Falcón, and Justina Machado, whose characters all represent different parts of Teresa’s world.
+Additionally, the show has a remarkably talented cast.
+This includes Alice Braga, Veronica Falcón, and Justina Machado, whose characters all represent different parts of Teresa’s world.
 The almost entirely Latino cast is another groundbreaking element of this project.
 This adds authenticity due to the predominantly Mexican world portrayed in the show.

 Queen of the South shows us a female lead who transforms from being dependent to fostering her own independence.